How to Carve a Wooden Reindeer — A Festive Bushcraft Whittling Project for Beginners

 by Elvis Jai Closs on October 19, 2025

-Craft a mini Rudolph ornament with hazel, willow and birch — a quick, satisfying festive whittle.
+Craft a mini Rudolph ornament using hazel, willow, and birch — a quick, satisfying festive whittle for your desk, garden, or Christmas tree.

 There's no avoiding it now — Christmas fever is well and truly underway!
 In this edition of our Bushcraft Fundamentals how-to series, we'll be crafting a small festive ornament that can be scaled up to sit in the garden or scaled down to hang on the Christmas tree.
 The dimensions I've used here create a desktop-sized Rudolph.